neilellis/easydeploy/README.md

 This script triggers a new git pull and a complete rebuild of the docker container, then it reboots the host.

+## 4. Cloud Functions

+If you are using a supported cloud provider (currently Digital Ocean only) then you also can do some more dvanced functions.

+### Upgrade Machines

+    ./upgrade-machines.sh <profile-file>

+This command will create a temporary machine, deploy to it, create a machine image and then use that image to re-image all the deployed servers that match the profile (on Digital Ocean we do that by matching the droplet name of ${DEPLOY_ENV}-${GIT_URL_USER}-${COMPONENT}).

+Easydeploy will look for the variable PROVIDER in the profile file and use that to determine which scripts to run internally.

+### Rebuild Machines

+    ./rebuild-machines.sh <profile-file>

+This is similar to Upgrade Machines, however instead it uses an existing machine image without creating a new one first.

-# Watch this project, easydeploy is in it's infancy - but boy is it simple to use :) #
+## Watch this project, easydeploy is in it's infancy - but boy is it simple to use :) ##